 In this article we outline what you can expect from upcoming Apple events: when they will happen, and the products and services that will be announced.
 We'll start with the September event, at which Apple tends to unveil its newest crop of iPhones.
 (We also have a predictions article that looks in more depth at Apple's plans for this year and beyond.)

-There are exceptions, but Apple's big announcements tend to happen at four times annually:
+Apple's big events tend to happen at roughly the same four times annually:

 - March, or spring (education and creativity themes, often includes iPads)

-- June (WWDC - mostly software, sometimes high-end hardware)
+- June (WWDC - mostly software, sometimes high-end/pro hardware)

 - September (iPhones and Apple Watches)

 Read on to find out when the next Apple event will take place...